If your marketing efforts equal one Facebook campaign, and occasionally posting on social media, you don’t want to waste your time reading this.

 As you can see, it gets messy very quickly.
 If you don’t follow the naming conventions right from the start, many headaches await you further down the line.

-In this article, I’ll explain exactly how I organize my marketing playground and enable new team members to figure out what’s what as we’re scaling our marketing department.
+In this article, I’ll explain exactly how I organize my marketing playground and enable new team members to figure out what’s what as we’re scaling our marketing department, and learning how to start a blog.

 How I Organize My Funnel with Naming Conventions